 As you are using several rods, you have the advantage of being able to cover a large area, even though you are fishing statically.

 Often, you will experience getting bites on one or two of your rods.
 You have simply picked the right spots for these right from the start, while your other rods are placed in areas with no fish around (at the moment).

-On the other hand, try to avoid covering many different areas on one day!
-You might be fishing in a bay area close to the shore and want to try out an area in deeper waters somewhere in the middle of the lake.
+On the other hand, try to avoid covering too many areas in one day!
+You might be fishing in a bay area close to the shore and want to try out an area in deeper water somewhere in the middle of the lake.

 How Deep Should You Ice Fish for Northern Pike?